100jobsofthefuture/100jobsofthefuture.github.io/resources/activity1/index.md

 **Teacher explanation:** Now, we want to develop a sense of the reasons that drew us to particular careers and reasons we might decide against others, we can look for the reasons that are coming up more than once.
 We can then use this information to help us make decisions about future careers.

-Present examples on the board, ask students to identify common themes
+Present examples on the board, ask students to identify common themes.

 Examples of common themes:
 *	Interest or lack of interest in a subject area (e.g. love of music, dislike of physics).